Book of Mormon Evidences: Evidence for Authenticity and Plausibility, Not Proof

 As one travels south-southeast of Jerusalem along the major trunk of the ancient Arabian trade route, the route branches east toward the southeastern coast at only point: in the Jawf valley (Wadi Jawf) just a few miles from Nehem.
 From thence the eastern branch of the trade route goes toward the ancient port of Qana--modern Bir Ali--on the Hadhramaut coast, where most of the incense was shipped.
 This eastern branch was the major route--the pathways to the south were less used.

 Now if Nehem is the Book of Mormon site Nahom, then is there a Bountiful to the east of it on the coast?
 Amazingly, we have the luxury of two excellent candidate sites that are roughly due east of Nehem on the Oman coast.
 The Astons propose Wadi Sayq as the best candidate for Bountiful, and it impressively fits the criteria that one can derive from the Book of Mormon.
 It is a most unusual seashore site which appears to meets virtually every criterion for the site Bountiful in the Book of Mormon.
-George Potter and Timothy Sedor in their new video, "Following the Words of Nephi: The Land Bountiful," propose the area of Salalah and the nearby ancient port of Khor Rori as the general site for Bountiful (to order the video, see George Potter's site, www.nephiproject.com).
-It meets many of the criteria that Wadi Sayq does, if we allow Bountiful to include a harbor two or three miles away from an area rich in tropical fruit (the port Khor Rori and the lush regions of Salalah aren't all within a stone's throw of each other, but are close enough).
+George Potter proposes the ancient port of Khor Rori as the general site for Bountiful.
+It meets many but not all of the criteria that Wadi Sayq does, lacking a suitably near "mount" that Nephi often went to and not being suitably fertile and green to make a convincing Bountiful, in my opinion.
+Aston also makes plausible arguments that the text requires Bountiful to have been uninhabited, which best fits Khor Kharfot at Wadi Sayq.

 Wadi Sayq appears to be the most compelling fit.
 The mountain for Khor Rori/Salalah, for example, isn't really close enough and overlooking the depths of the sea as the mountain at Wadi Sayq.
 Both sites are relatively close, within a journey of about two days on foot.
-Ore has been found at both sites, though it had not been found at Wadi Sayq when the Astons published their findings in 1994.
-(A 1995 FARMS-sponsored geological expedition has tentatively confirmed that ore does exist at Wadi Sayq which may have been suitable for use as described in the Book of Mormon; and on July 12, 2000, BYU's Daily Universe reported that Dr. Ron Harris of the Department of Geology had found abundant and usable iron ore at nearby Dhofar.)
-Wadi Sayq offers the largest body of coastal fresh water on the Arabian peninsula, with a beautiful freshwater lagoon, visible on the color photo on the dust jacket of the book "In Lehi's Footsteps."
+Ore has been found at both sites.
+Khor Kharfot at Wadi Sayq offers the largest body of coastal fresh water on the Arabian peninsula, with a beautiful freshwater lagoon, visible on the color photo on the dust jacket of the book "In Lehi's Footsteps."
 Wadi Sayq has dates, honey, and several species of trees, such as the sycamore fig and tamarind, that may be suitable for ship building.
 Both sites have coastal areas ideal for an encampment on the seashore, and it is accessible from the interior desert.

 In the Aston's book, you'll see trees, greenery, mountains, cliffs, etc., that bring Bountiful to life.
-While there are two interesting candidates, I strongly favor Wadi Sayq.
-Warren Aston in e-mail from Oct.
-2000 told me that those who have been to both sites agree that Wadi Sayq/Khor Kharfot is the superior location.
+While there are two interesting candidates, I strongly favor Wadi Sayq, and this appears to be the general consensus of LDS scholars and of those who have visited both sites.
 But the very fact that anything remotely close to a plausible candidate exists is in stark contrast to the oft-repeated claims of critics of the Book of Mormon.
-Critics, how can you explain this?

 New: Photos from Oman